-The department of Ecology, Evolution and Behavior, the Bell Museum, Cedar Creek Natural History Area, Itasca Biological Station and Laboratories, and the EEB Graduate Program administer a number of opportunities for fellowships and summer stipends.
+The department of Ecology, Evolution and Behavior, the Bell Museum, Cedar Creek Natural History Area, Itasca Biological Station and Laboratories, offer a number of opportunities for fellowships and summer stipends.

 Occasionally, the EEB graduate program has funds available for support of research or student travel to professional meetings.
 If available, a competition is held; deadlines and details are announced by the DGS of the EEB Graduate Program.
 Funding amounts depend on availability, typically on the order of $1000-2000.

-The EEB department administers the Elmer C. Birney Fellowship, which carries a summer stipend equivalent to a 50% 3 month Research Assistantship.
+The EEB department administers the Elmer C. Birney Fellowship, which carries a summer stipend equivalent to a 3-month Research Assistantship.
 An annual competition is held, deadlines and details are announced by the DGS of the EEB Graduate Program during the Spring term.

 Together, the team of Graduate Fellows will:

 - mentor undergraduate interns pursuing independent research projects throughout the summer;

 - organize a research symposium at the beginning of the summer in which faculty, postdoctoral researchers, and graduate students present results from their ongoing studies at Cedar Creek;